 The incentive element is awarded at the discretion of the Remuneration Committee and approved by the Board on the basis of recommendations from the Managing Director.
 The Managing Director's incentive element is awarded at the discretion of the Remuneration Committee and approved by the Board.
 In determining the amount (if any) of bonus payments or of options or shares issued, consideration is given to an executive's effort and contribution to both the current year performance and the long term performance of the company, the scope of the executive's responsibility within the company, the scale and complexity of investments required to be managed, the degree of active management required and the degree of skill exhibited in the overall process.
-Regards is also given to the quantum of an executive's total remuneration.
+Regard is also given to the quantum of an executive's total remuneration.
+The 2015 Financial Year bonus is limited to 40% of the base package of the relevant executive, subject to the discretion of the Committee, for exceptional performance.